portfors-lab/sparkle/doc/guide/overview.rst

 The small blue trace in the upper left of the response plot is the stimulus signal.

+Other options for this plot are available by right-clicking to get the pop-up menu.
+These options include showing a grid, and the ability to reverse the polarity of the response signal.

 Stimulus Spectrogram
 ~~~~~~~~~~~~~~~~~~~~
 Spectrogram of the stimulus presented, in the same time scale as the response trace